typewriter221/navigation/README.md

 ### How to load these world files.

-- First, download the 3D models, then extract and copy them to your Gazebo folder located at `/home/<use_name>/.gazebo/models`.
+- Download the [3D models](https://drive.google.com/file/d/1xva5lNi6kNoubPUL0KQ0YvST-ZIC4ml2/view?usp=sharing), then extract and copy them to your Gazebo folder located at `/home/<use_name>/.gazebo/models`.

-- Second, copy world files inside world_files folder into your project folder where you should use launch file to load world file.
+- Copy world files inside world_files folder into your project folder where you should use launch file to load world file.

 - The example world file is in `navigation/simulation-env/world_files` folder.